Live, work, and play downtown in Denver’s lively concrete jungle.

 There’s never a dull moment in this lively neighborhood.
 Residents live in the middle of downtown Denver.
 Home to some of the finest dining and best-loved bars, the Central Business District is most comparable to living in a big city.

 The name stems from it being the commercial core of Denver.
 Other than the constant motion of street performers, tourists, and nine-to-fivers, this neighborhood remains fairly calm and especially quiet on weekends.
 Luckily, the location is so central that having a car is only necessary for those looking to escape for a weekend trip to the mountains.
 If your top priority is having an easy commute to work, you should check out the Central Business District.

-The apartments downtown Denver has to offer are primarily luxury high-rises with spectacular city views and impressive amenities.
+The housing options in downtown Denver are primarily luxury high-rises with spectacular city views and impressive amenities.
 This neighborhood brings a slower pace compared to Lower Downtown (LoDo).
 It’s a great place to host visitors and to meet new people.

 If you want a big city feel, this little neighborhood will be perfect for you.
 Although it is smaller than the business districts in New York or Chicago, you’ll still get that bustling downtown vibe.
 Commuters run to lunch, the Light Rail trains meander through traffic, and people in suits whiz by on electric scooters.
 Sleek glass skyscrapers tower over parking lots, 7-11s, and ever-present construction projects.
 Massive hotels like the Hyatt Regency, the Sheraton, and the Westin host conferences year-round.
 Because this area is so urban, it isn’t ideal for people with dogs.